matthewfee/matthewfee/README.md

 ### 🏰 Notable repos ...

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;🐉 - [OSE Character Generator](https://github.com/matthewfee/OSECharacterGeneratorr): A Dungeons and Dragons Character generator, built in React.
+- [OSE Character Generator](https://github.com/matthewfee/OSECharacterGeneratorr) 🐉 : A Dungeons and Dragons Character generator, built in React.
 Guides players through the process of character creation, rolls 3d-dice, and outputs their character details into an official character sheet PDF.

 ### 🌲 I’m currently working on ...